 The reality of any family law matter is that the costs associated can be very high.
 This is problematic for low income parties who still need competent representation.
 If you are in need of legal representation but can’t afford a retainer and attorney’s fees, the Houston area has several organizations which offer pro bono or reduced cost legal representation.

-- In Tennessee, a person may file for divorce on the grounds that their spouse made an attempt on their life by poison or other means showing malice.
+Marriage can be confusing enough on its own, but several states still have laws on the books that may make you scratch your head.
+In Kentucky, it's illegal to remarry the same person four times.
+In Tennessee, a person may file for divorce on the grounds that their spouse made an attempt on their life by poison or other means showing malice.

 If a court has determined that you have met the burden of proof for needing spousal maintenance, the next step is determining for what period of time you may be eligible to receive spousal maintenance.
 The Texas Family Code previously stated that a party could only receive spousal maintenance for a maximum of three years.
 The Code was recently amended and now states that a person is eligible to receive spousal maintenance for the maximum of: